Rigved29/Rigved29/README.md

 <!-- - 👋 Hi, I’m Rigved
 - 👀 I’m interested in Web technologies
-- 🌱 I’m comfortable with HTML,CSS,javascript(including advanced concepts of JS like OOPs,Asyncronous JS etc) and ReactJS.
+- 🌱 I’m comfortable with HTML,CSS,javascript(including advanced concepts of JS like OOPs,Asyncronous JS etc) and ReactJS,Nodejs,expressJS,mongoDB.
-- 🌱 I’m currently learning Nodejs.
 - 💞️ I’m looking to collaborate in MERN projects.
-- 📫 You can reach me through e-mail : rigved.shrivastava232@gmail.com
+- 📫 You can reach me through e-mail : rigvedshrivastava@gmail.com

 Rigved29/Rigved29 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.